ddl-peter-lu/docs-maui/docs/what-is-maui.md

 .NET Multi-platform App UI (.NET MAUI) is a cross-platform framework for creating native mobile and desktop apps with C# and XAML.

 Using .NET MAUI, you can develop apps that can run on Android, iOS, macOS, and Windows from a single shared code-base.
+Blah

 :::image type="content" source="media/what-is-maui/maui-overview.png" alt-text=".NET MAUI supported platforms." border="false":::